What are rodenticides?

-More specifically, Massachusetts entities should do the following: remove all nesting materials from the problem area, such as old clothing, books, boxes, and papers; remove all food debris and store food in secure containers; and moisten rags with peppermint oil and place them under sinks, cabinets, and in cracks.
+More specifically, Massachusetts entities should do the following: remove from the problem area all nesting materials, such as old clothing, books, boxes, and papers; remove all food debris and store food in secure containers; and moisten rags with peppermint oil and place them under sinks, cabinets, and in cracks.
 After all the rats and/or mice have left, seal all holes as small as a dime with quick drying cement, foam insulation, or wire mesh, and attach rubber or metal runners at the bottom of all doors.
 If traps must be used, choose the Havahart live trap.
 Use the MSPCA’s Intruder Excluder for more solutions and consult with one of these humane exclusion businesses.

 How can I help?

 As an individual, there are many things you can do.
 Choose prevention instead of rat poison in and around your home.
 If you live in a multi-unit complex, encourage the building manager to do the same.
 You can also educate others in your community.
-And keep an eye out for bills like the one mentioned above, H. 3991, or which you can lobby on the state level.
+And keep an eye out for bills like the one mentioned above, S. 487/H. 825: An Act relative to pesticides, for which you can lobby on the state level.

 In the news: